Malik ‘Poot’ Carr: It’s a cold world, Bodie.

 Malik ‘Poot’ Carr: World going one way, people another.

 I’ve been watching The Wire again of late.
-I thought of this exchange when I found out that in spite of the Xarelto lawsuits being filed and the massive number of television commercials you are seeing from personal injury lawyers talking about the risks of Xarelto, Johnson & Johnson and Bayer intend to move forward with plans to push the FDA drug for additional uses.
-This comes in spite of all of these excessive bleeding lawsuits and the fact that the FDA has already shot down these attempts on three separate occasions.
+I thought of this exchange when I found out that despite the Xarelto lawsuits being filed and the massive number of television commercials you are seeing from personal injury lawyers talking about the risks of Xarelto, Johnson & Johnson and Bayer intend to move forward with plans to push the FDA drug for additional uses.
+This comes despite all of these excessive bleeding lawsuits and the fact that the FDA has already shot down these attempts on three separate occasions.
 The litigation (and justice?) world is going one way, the business people at these drug companies are going another.

 The game plan to conduct three studies to investigate the efficacy and safety of Xarelto in people who have had an embolic stroke of undetermined source, people with peripheral artery disease undergoing peripheral artery interventions, and individuals who have had an acute coronary syndrome.